ExaWorks/job-api-spec/specification.md

 connection to close.
-Calling the `submit()` method repeatedly in a loop results in the same process repeated serially, resulting in a total time of `3 * rtt * n`, where `n` is the total number of jobs and `rtt` is the round-trip time (the time it takes to send a message to the server plus the time it takes for the reply to make it back):
+Calling the `submit()` method repeatedly in a loop results in the same process repeated serially, resulting in a total time of `3 * rtt * n`, where `n` is the total number of jobs and `rtt` is the round trip time (the time it takes to send a message to the server plus the time it takes for the reply to make it back):

 <img width="300pt" src="diagrams/bulk_submission_simple_many.svg" alt="Multiple Jobs Timing Diagram"/>

-A way of speeding up the process is, if the details for all the jobs in the loop is known, to submit all the jobs at once:
+A way of speeding up the process is, if the details for all the jobs in the loop are known, to submit all the jobs at once:

 <img width="300pt" src="diagrams/bulk_submission_bulk.svg" alt="Bulk Jobs Timing Diagram"/>